HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Information Management/Information Governance Manager.md

 Welcome to the Information Governance Manager Interview Preparation !
 This resource is designed to help you ace your Information Governance Manager interviews with confidence.

+The role of an Information Governance Manager in Library and Information Science (LIS) is crucial in ensuring effective management and utilization of information within an organization.
+This position involves overseeing the development and implementation of information governance policies and procedures, ensuring compliance with legal and regulatory requirements.
+Information Governance Managers are responsible for identifying, classifying, and organizing information assets, as well as establishing systems for data retention and disposal.
+They collaborate with various stakeholders to establish best practices for information management, including data security and privacy.
+Additionally, Information Governance Managers play a vital role in promoting information literacy and facilitating access to relevant and reliable information for users.

 ## 🚀 Overview

 Whether you're a seasoned Information Governance Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Information Governance Manager interviews to help you prepare and succeed.